-In Kentucky, two issues are common in most Kentucky foreclosures: redemption and rescission.
-Redemption gives a homeowner who went through a judicial foreclosure auction the ability to repurchase their house if the sale was for a low amount.
-Under KRS 426.530, if the property sold for less than two-thirds (2/3) of its appraised value, the homeowner can redeem it.
-You can purchase it back from the new owner within six (6) months from the day of sale.
+In Kentucky, two issues are common in Kentucky foreclosures: redemption and rescission.
+Redemption gives a homeowner who went through a judicial foreclosure auction the ability to repurchase their house if the foreclosure auction was for less than 66% of it’s appraised value.
+Unlike judicial foreclosures, a non-judicial foreclosure sale does not allow for a redemption period associated with a deed of trust.
+Under state law KRS 426.530, if the property sold for less than two-thirds (2/3) of its appraised value, the homeowner can redeem it.
+You can purchase it back from the new owner.
+The redemption period is six (6) months from the day of sale.
 You must pay the purchase money plus ten percent (10%) per annum interest and reasonable costs incurred by the purchaser.
 This includes maintenance or repair of the foreclosure property, including but not limited to utility expenses, insurance, association fees, and taxes.
 It also consists of the costs to conform the foreclosure property to the minimum standards of local codes.

 You may also be due a refund if your home sold for more than the debt against it.
 However, to get that refund, you must file a motion to recover the funds, or the funds will be sent to the state of Kentucky.